floorish/snippets/README.md

 Snippets
 ========

-Collection of snippets used by vim snipmate
+Collection of snippets used by vim snipmate.

+For various snippets use the default snippets repository: https://github.com/honza/snipmate-snippets This repo adds some snippets I like to use.

+Requires the snipmate plugin: https://github.com/garbas/vim-snipmate